Hey there!

 - Identification, cash, phone – Keep your passport, ship ID, cash, credit cards and anything else that you can't afford to lose on your body at all times.
 We have never felt unsafe, but take reasonable precautions to discourage thieves.

-Don't leave anything valuable in your day pack – I would hate to lose my passport, phone, cash, camera or Kindle!
-On beach days when we might all want to swim or snorkel at the same time, I leave my good camera and e-reader on the ship, and pack everything else in a wearable waterproof pouch.
+I would hate to lose my passport, phone, cash, camera or Kindle!
+On beach days when we might all want to swim or snorkel at the same time, I leave my good camera and e-reader on the ship and pack everything else in a wearable waterproof pouch.

 Planning a cruise?